OpenChain-Project/OpenChain-JWG/docs/meeting-minutes_en.md

 </div>

 ## All Member Meetings
+- **The 26th meeting / The 1st Hybrid meeting** was held on February.
+9, 2023
+Venue: Hitachi Solutions, Ltd. (Omori, Tokyo) and Zoom

 - **The 25th meeting / The 12th Online meeting** was held virtual on October.
 31, 2022.
 Venue: Socionext Inc. (Zoom)